About the old courthouse

 Multnomah County hired the National Center for State Courts (NCSC) to determine current and future needs for the courthouse.
 The NCSC group used population, caseloads and other documentation to determine the space requirements for a 2050 courthouse.
 DAY CPM/HDR Inc, the Owner’s Representative, prepared blocking and stacking diagrams to determine how the required program would fit on the selected site.
 The team worked within these parameters to determine size and budget for a new central courthouse that would serve the County for years to come.
 A major factor in space planning is to create a sallyport for inmate transportation and secure pathways for movement of the various courthouse users.

 Portland’s 2035 Plan allows areas adjacent to bridgeheads to have higher height limits.
-Land near the Hawthorne Bridge will be zoned for buildings up to 325’ tall.
+Land near the Hawthorne Bridge was zoned for buildings up to 325’ tall.
 Prominent buildings are a guiding factor for the city planning guide.
 City Council adopted the West Quadrant Plan in 2015 and approved a request to design the new courthouse for the new height limit in early June 2016.
 The new courthouse is 324 feet tall.

-The courthouse will be fully accessible to people with disabilities and compliant with Americans with Disabilities Act (ADA) standards.
+The courthouse is fully accessible to people with disabilities and compliant with Americans with Disabilities Act (ADA) standards.
 This includes the provision of a hearing assisted system in courtrooms, on ramps and in elevators.
 It also includes adequate floor and turning space for wheelchairs in courtrooms and other spaces.
 Adjustable height tables will be available in courtrooms.